Table of contents

-The Prague State Opera should be an essential part of any Prague sightseeing tour.
+The Prague Opera House should be an essential part of any Prague sightseeing tour.
 Built in the 1880s around the same time as the National Theatre, the Prague State Opera has the city’s largest seating capacity.
 The building’s style is Neo-Renaissance, with the interior decor in a Neo-Rococo style.
-This opera house has undergone a recent refurbishment that restores much of the location to its original beauty.
+This Prague Opera House has undergone a recent refurbishment that restores much of the location to its original beauty.

 The Prague State Opera is on Wilsonova 4.
 This location is easy to reach on foot or by bike from most Prague 1 locations.
 Walking to and from this location makes it easier to see some of the most popular attractions in the area.